Book Review: Infinite Cosmos: Visions From the James Webb Space Telescope, by Ethan Siegel

 You may choose to attend the meeting in person or participate via Zoom or YouTube as we’ve been doing for the past few years.
 (See How to Participate below for details).
 Due to security concerns, if you log in before the host has set up internet connectivity in Peyton Hall, you may need to wait in the Waiting Room for a few minutes until the host is prepared to admit you into the meeting.
 You’ll need to unmute yourself to make comments or ask questions.
 It’s polite, though not required, for you to enable your camera so other participants can see you.
 The meeting will be recorded and edited for posting to our club’s YouTube channel.

-Prof. Turner will join us for the traditional “meet the speaker” dinner at Winberie’s Bar and Restaurant prior to the meeting.
-Our reservation is for 5:45 pm.
+Prof. Vanderbei will be joining us for our traditional “meet the speaker” dinner at Winberie’s before the meeting.
+Our reservation is for 5:45 pm Tuesday, March 10th.
 Please contact the Program Chair if you plan to attend.

 Getting to Peyton Hall